NVIDIA/NeMo/docs/source/nlp/machine_translation.rst

 -----------

 Supervised machine translation models require parallel corpora which comprises many examples of sentences in a source language and their corresponding translation in a target language.
-We use parallel data formatted as sepatate text files for source and target languages where sentences in corresponding files are aligned like in the table below.
+We use parallel data formatted as separate text files for source and target languages where sentences in corresponding files are aligned like in the table below.

 .. list-table:: *Parallel Coprus*